Type Full Name :

 • Information that is to be kept confidential pursuant to court order

-• Certificate of honorable discharge issued by the United States government (Form DD-214) filed with a public agency
+• Certificate of honorable discharge issued by the United States government (commonly Form DD-214 or NGB-22) filed with a public agency

 • Social security numbers